Automobile

 Read more: Is it safe to drive a car with the SRS airbag light on?

+The presence of an ABS indicator light on your dashboard indicates that there may be a problem with your system and that you should have it checked properly.
 Here are the most common things that cause the ABS light to come on:

 Defective ABS Module or Wirings

 The most common and possibly correct reason why your ABS light may come on is a defective ABS control module or corroded wires.
-ABS module may develop problems.
+The ABS module may develop problems.
 The wiring itself, though, might also be at fault.
-Corrosion on these cables could delay or prevent communication between the ABS module and speed sensor.
+Corrosion on these cables could delay or prevent communication between the ABS module and the speed sensor.
 If the vehicle only required updated wiring, that would be better.

 However, if you’re unlucky, you could have to replace the ABS module, which is substantially more expensive.
 You should observe a lack of braking response with either issue.
 It might only be noticeable occasionally at first, but it should keep getting worse.
 Additionally, it’s possible for the brakes to lock up or for you to notice some clicking.